A family in the Pictish tribe of ancient Scotland

 Notable amongst the Clan

 at this time was William Keith (d.
 1475), 1st Earl Marischal of Scotland; Agnes Keith, Countess of Moray (c.1540-1588), a Scottish noblewoman; William Keith, 4th Earl Marischal (d.
-1581), a Scottish nobleman and politician; George Keith, 5th Earl Marischal (c.1553-1623), a Scottish nobleman; William Keith, 6th Earl...
-Another 72 words (5 lines of text) are included under the topic Early Maskell Notables in all our PDF Extended History products and printed products wherever possible.
+1581), a Scottish nobleman and politician; George Keith, 5th Earl Marischal (c.1553-1623), a Scottish nobleman; William Keith, 6th Earl Marischal (c.1585-1635), a Scottish lord, Earl Marischal and naval official; William...
+Another 61 words (4 lines of text) are included under the topic Early Maskell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Maskell family to Ireland